ropensci/npi/README.md

 options(npi_user_agent = "my_awesome_user_agent")
 ```

+## Package Website

+`npi` has a [website](https://frankfarach.github.io/npi/) with release
+notes, documentation on all user functions, and examples showing how the
+package can be used.

 ## Reporting Bugs

 Did you spot a bug?
 I’d love to hear about it at the [issues